Nash-79/KG-MMML/kg-mmml/docs/Architecture.md

 # System Architecture

 ## Overview

-Hybrid graph–vector pipeline for SEC EDGAR KG–MMML integration.
-Graph provides structure and governance; vector index provides fast candidate retrieval.
-Queries are filtered by KG constraints, then ranked by vector similarity.
+This project implements a **hybrid graph–vector pipeline**.
+I use a Knowledge Graph (KG) to provide structure and governance—ensuring I know *what* entities are—and a vector index to provide speed.

+The core idea is simple: use the graph to filter candidates based on hard constraints (e.g., "Must be a type of Asset"), and then use the vector index to rank them by similarity.

-**Production system (validated through M5)**: Scikit-learn text+concept baseline (TF-IDF + one-hot concept features, λ=0.0).
-Simple, fast, stable, and effective (99.68% micro-F1, 0.7571 SRS, 0.037ms p99 latency).
+**Production System**: I settled on a Scikit-learn baseline (TF-IDF + one-hot concept features) with no consistency penalty (λ=0.0).
+It proved to be simple, fast, and remarkably effective (99.68% micro-F1), beating out my more complex PyTorch experiments.

 ## Components
 1. **Data Layer** — SEC CompanyFacts → normalised `facts.jsonl` (namespace-aware concepts).